The Best Herbs for SIBO Treatment

 Antibiotics are controversial because they kill both harmful and beneficial bacteria in the gut.
 Just seven days of a common antibiotic, clindamycin, has been shown to reduce supportive gut bacteria and diversity for over a period of two years.
 Herbal antimicrobials are more protective against supportive bacteria; therefore, they do not negatively impact the gut long term.

 - Antimicrobial Activity: Berberine possesses strong antimicrobial properties, which make it effective against a wide range of bacteria, fungi, and other pathogens.
-By inhibiting the growth and proliferation of harmful bacteria, berberine reduces bacterial overgrowth in the small intestine.
+By inhibiting the growth and spread of harmful bacteria, berberine reduces bacterial overgrowth in the small intestine.

 - Modulation of Gut Microbiota: Berberine selectively targets pathogenic bacteria while having a lesser impact on beneficial bacteria such as Lactobacillus and Bifidobacterium.
 This helps to restore and maintain a healthy balance of gut microbiota.